mwenge/lineara.xyz/README.md

 # LinearA Explorer

-By Robert Hogan

-The objective of this visualization app is to allow users to explore the complete Linear A corpus in a way that is intuitive and hopefully illuminating.
+The objective of [the LinearA Explorer](https://mwenge.github.io/LinearAExplorer/) is to allow users to explore the complete Linear A corpus in a way that is intuitive and hopefully illuminating.
 But while it might be of passing interest to the curious visitor it must also be of practical use to interested Linear A scholars.
 That means that is must offer them something not currently available to them and allow them to investigate and explore the Linear A dataset in ways that were not previously open to them.
 While still a work in progress, I think the Linear A Explorer is on its way to achieving that.

 ![Searhing and filtering](https://github.com/mwenge/LinearA/blob/master/report-images/Search.gif "Linear A Explorer after loading")